 The SGM relationship is used to calculate PPV in the Hazard Assessment and Large Event Analysis apps.
 The default relationship is from the Canadian Rockburst Support Handbook.
 This relationship is mostly based on recorded ground motions at Brunswick, El Teniente and Creighton mines and may not be applicable to your site.
 It is fairly simple to calibrate your own site specific SGM relationship using the data recorded by your seismic system.
 The PPV is recorded by each sensor for each event.
 With this data, we have a tool to calibrate your site specific SGM relationship.
 If you would like to do this for your site, the procedure is as follows:

 1. Export your PPV data from your seismic database.
 We have done this a few times for IMS data.
 It is called an Event-Trigger query that is a table with a row for each sensor hit per event.
-Contact email@example.com if you need assistance.
+Contact our support email address if you need assistance.
 We need the export to include the sensor location, sensor PPV, event date, event time epoch seconds, event location, site id, site location, geophone frequency, sensor type and #trigger accepted.

 2. Save the PPV data into the #Data folder in your root and run a default backup in mXsync.
-Contact firstname.lastname@example.org to let us know you would like us to calibrate your SGM relationship.
+Contact our support email address to let us know you would like us to calibrate your SGM relationship.

 3. We will generate your site specific SGM equation and send the info back as a patch in mXsync.

 4. Apply the patch in mXsync and run another default backup.